afgvn/rouletteAPI/README.md

 http://127.0.0.1:5000/CloseBetRoulutte/idRoulette
 function : close bet in a roulette
 parameter : idRoulette
-return: list of the   with :  id for bet  , client id , type of bet and quanty of bet  , state of bet , and quanty of win  , and  id_roulette  in format json
+return: list of the   with : bet , id for bet  , client id , type of bet and quanty of bet  , state of bet , and quanty of win  , and  id_roulette  in format json

 {
   "Bets_List": [
     {
+      "Bet": 20,
       "Bet_Id": 1,
       "Client_id": 23,
       "Qty_bet": 1000,